Thank you for sharing your expertise and your experiences with the developer community.

 Also note that we do not allow branded accounts.
 We forbid any sort of ghost writing.
 We will not transfer articles from one employee to another.

-And please - do not publish stories on behalf of other people who have not yet earned a Developer News Author Account.
+And please - do not publish stories on behalf of other people who have not yet earned a /news Author Account.

 A note on cross-posting